 Packing for hiking the Laugavegur Trail

-Reykjavik Excursions, Trek and Sterna go to the start, end and several mid points – check timetables online for exact details.
+Reykjavik Excursions, Trek and Sterna go to the start, end and several midpoints – check timetables online for exact details.
 A passport is a much cheaper ticket option and you don’t need to book the time or date.
 Self driving is only for high 4x4s as river crossings are deep.
 Also be careful of where you put your bag on the bus as mine was on the base of the luggage compartment and got wet when we crossed rivers.
+Landmannalaugar itself is very busy.
+You can get a day pass to use the toilets for 500kr which is a lot but it gets a lot of traffic and I suppose need something towards the upkeep.

 Day one of the Laugavegur Trail